infinum/frontend-handbook/React/React hooks.md

 }
 ```

-The best approach is with lazy initialization:
+The best approach is to use lazy initialization:

 ```jsx
 // GOOD